archeofoss/2021/index.md

 ## Latest news

 **[20/05/2021]**

-The new call for papers and workshops for the 2021 edition of ArcheoFOSS is out!
+- The new call for papers and workshops for the 2021 edition of ArcheoFOSS is out!

+- Due to the global coronavirus (COVID-19) outbreak, the 15<sup>th</sup> edition of the International Conference ArcheoFOSS Open Software, Hardware, Processes, Data and Formats in Archaeological Research will be held online on **November, 23<sup>rd</sup> - 26<sup>th</sup> 2021**.

+## Deadlines

 - Deadline for paper submission: **30/06/2021**
 - Deadline for workshop submission: **30/06/2021**